LL.M. Curriculum and Program Tracks

 If you complete at least 12 credit hours of prescribed coursework in a particular area with a satisfactory grade-point average, you may become certified in that specialty.
 Georgia State Law will consider, on an individual basis, an independent study proposal for certification in a specialized area.

 Students who wish to be certified in a particular legal specialty area must complete a substantial research paper under faculty guidance.
-Most students satisfy this requirement by completing a writing seminar or a directed research project for at least two credit hours that includes a substantial research paper reflecting legal research and analysis in your area of specialization.
+Most students satisfy this requirement by completing a writing seminar paper or a directed research project for at least two credit hours that includes a substantial research paper reflecting legal research and analysis in your area of specialization.

 Key Bar Examination Sites